bytedance/vArmor/README.md

 | Attack Protection         | The rules aims to protect against hacker penetration techniques, thereby increasing the difficulty and cost of attacks and enabling a defense-in-depth approach.
 It includes:<br>* Mitigating information leakage within containers<br>* Prohibiting the execution of sensitive actions<br>* Applying sandbox restrictions to specific executable files (AppArmor enforcer only)|
 | Vulnerability Mitigation  | The rules is aimed at providing protection against vulnerabilities caused by insecure configurations, specific zero-day vulnerabilities, and security vulnerabilities caused by software features.
 It aims to block or increase the difficulty of vulnerability exploitation until the vulnerabilities are fixed.<br><br>(Note: This depends on the specific vulnerability type or exploit vector.)|

-*Note: The built-in policies and syntax supported by different enforcers are still under development.*

 ## Quick start